 Is the Volkswagen Tiguan reliable?

-It does look like, judging by the surveys and the consumer feedback, that much of Volkswagen’s unreliability sits with its engines, rather than its technology like many of its German counterparts.
+When looking closely at the reliability surveys and consumer reports it looks like much of Volkswagen’s unreliability sits with its engines, rather than its technology like many of its German counterparts.

 How reliable are consumer surveys?